 tourist trade which passes straight through in typical hurried fashion.

 In the centre there are several cafe's to sit awhile.
-Sadly the traditional
+Sadly one traditional

 bakery, from which the delicious aroma of freshly baked loaves and bread

-rolls baked in wood-fired ovens filled the air in the early mornings closed down a few years ago.
+rolls baked in wood-fired ovens filled the air in the early mornings, closed down a few years ago.
 One still remains from which the baker sets off in his van delivering to local hotels, restaurants, shops and houses.

 The streets are narrow so park your car just on the edge of the village